 LifeStraw – a powerful water filter that removes up to 99.9% of bacteria and parasites from the water.
 This means that you can drink water directly from rivers and lakes – and also tap water, which is classified as non-potable.
 I have used the LifeStraw in the Amazon and I have done so without problems.

-Ocean-friendly sunscreen from Stream2Sea – Most sun creams use ingredients that are harmful both to us humans as well as to the sea.
+Ocean-friendly sunscreen from Stream2Sea – Most sun creams use ingredients that are harmful both to us, humans and to the sea.
 Stream2Sea only uses ingredients that are good for the environment and us.
 And the products last forever.

 Ostrich Pillow light – this cushion is just a hit.
-Cozy and soft, it is worn like a sleeping mask.
-Also, it is really dark with the upholstery and especially in dormitories or on planes I've often been more than just grateful for it.
+Cosy and soft, it is worn like a sleeping mask.
+Also, it is really dark with the upholstery and especially in dormitories or on planes I’ve often been more than just grateful for it.

 Packing Cubes – without these, I wouldn’t be able to find anything in the depth of my backpack, but packing cubes help me pack faster and keep the mess in my backpack to a Minimum.
 I have had my packing cubes by eagle creek for a very long time – there wasn’t as much choice available when I got mine (like this 6-piece set for 13€).
 But even IKEA sells packing cubes in sets, which should last you a long time.

 Flipflops/sandals by Crocs – these comfortable sandals, fortunately, do not look as if they were made by Crocs, otherwise, I would have never bought them.
 I am on my second pair now and am still extremely satisfied because they are light and easy to pack and also great for those dirty hostel and shower floors.
 I have those in black.

 Red filter for GoPro – for the divers and snorkellers among you.
 Your pictures will be improved by a simple trick called red filter.

 Portable SSD – better safe than terribly sorry.